Whitworth: Rams’ start to season “an entirely different 3-1”

 INJURED

 Linebacker Micah Kiser injured his groin during the game, depriving the Rams of a starter down the stretch at a thin position.
-Rookie safety Jordan Fuller missed the game with a shoulder injury.
+Kiser also developed a minor strain in his pectoral muscle, although McVay said it wasn’t related to the chest injury that sidelined Kiser for the entire 2019 season.
+Kiser is unlikely to practice Wednesday. ...
+Rookie safety Jordan Fuller missed the game with a shoulder injury, but he is expected to return this week for the Rams, along with rookie running back Cam Akers.

 KEY NUMBER